 The IAFF supports the Helping Emergency Responders Overcome (HERO) Act and encourages members of Congress to cosponsor the bill.

-Sponsor: Representative Ami Bera (D-CA)
+Sponsors: Representative Ami Bera (D-CA) and Representative Brian Fitzpatrick (R-PA)

-Summary: The Helping Emergency Responders Overcome Act of 2019 provides resources to increase recognition and treatment of PTS among emergency responders, provides grants to educate and develop peer counselors and collects data on suicides occurring among emergency responders.
+Summary: The Helping Emergency Responders Overcome Act provides resources to increase recognition and treatment of PTS among emergency responders, provides grants to educate and develop peer counselors and collects data on suicides occurring among emergency responders.

 Fire fighters and emergency medical responders are routinely eyewitnesses to scenes of catastrophic incidents involving severe injuries, tragic loss of human life and property loss.
 The cumulative effects of these exposures on emergency personnel may result in psychological injuries and even suicides.